Abumraj/into-university/README.md

-Great, here's a draft privacy policy for your UniApp:

 Privacy Policy for UniApp

 This Privacy Policy outlines how UniApp collects, uses, and protects the personal information of its users.